Good Medicine - Medical School II - Cover

 "I take it that would have been your first choice growing up?"

-“What is University Hospital?”
+"What is Moore Memorial Hospital?"

-“Level II.
-They’re missing a couple of key specialties and they don’t have an organized research group, but the goal is to be a Level I center within five years.
-To turn Rutherford into even a Level II would take millions of dollars, which Harding County simply doesn’t have.
+"Level II.
+They're missing a couple of key specialties, and they don't have an organized research group, but the goal is to be a Level I center within five years.
+To turn Rutherford into even a Level II would take millions of dollars, which Harding County simply doesn't have.
 I could work there once I finished my Residency, but not before.
-And no, I have no plans to do that!”
+And no, I have no plans to do that!"

 "Thank God!"
 Father Nicholas exclaimed.
 "Shall we vest?"